Start Here

 LixelStudio

-Windows desktop application.
+Windows desktop.
 Processes L2 Pro and K1 raw data into point clouds.
-Handles SLAM optimization, RTK and PPK coordinate transformation, ground control point application, map fusion for multi-session projects, and export to E57, LAS/LAZ, and RCP.
-Requires NVIDIA GPU; AMD is unsupported.
+SLAM optimization, RTK/PPK transformation, GCP application, map fusion, export to E57, LAS/LAZ, RCP.
+Requires NVIDIA GPU.

 LCC Studio

-Windows desktop application.
-Processes L2 Pro, K1, and PortalCam data into 3D Gaussian Splat models.
+Windows desktop.
+Processes L2 Pro, K1, and PortalCam data into 3DGS models.
 Requires NVIDIA GPU with CUDA.
-AMD is completely unsupported with no workaround.
-Supports single scene, map fusion, and aerial-ground fusion reconstruction modes.
+AMD completely unsupported.
+Requires network connection for model creation and processing.
+Viewing existing models works offline.

 Which App Goes With Which Device

-Undersized hardware causes mid-run failures, not errors you can recover from easily.
-Set these expectations before every project.
-See 2.5 Critical Basics for the full requirements list.
+Undersized hardware causes mid-run failures that are not recoverable.
+See 2.5 Critical Basics for full requirements.

 Before Your First Real Scan

 Most first-job failures are preparation failures.
 The scanner worked fine.
 The operator left site with unusable data.
-Run through this before every project.
 The complete procedure is in Module 1: Getting Started.

 Pre-Field Checklist